sp-tarkov/build/README.md

-# SPT Build Project - CI/CD Process
+# SPT Build Project - CI/CD Overview

-This document outlines the Continuous Integration and Continuous Deployment (CI/CD) setup for the `SPT-AKI/Build` project, which automates the build and release process for three interconnected repositories: `SPT-AKI/Modules`, `SPT-AKI/Server`, and `SPT-AKI/Launcher`.
+This document provides an overview of the Continuous Integration and Continuous Deployment (CI/CD) implemented for the `SPT-AKI` project.
+This framework is responsible for automating the compilation, building, and deployment phases across three critical repositories: [SPT-AKI/Server](https://dev.sp-tarkov.com/SPT-AKI/Server), [SPT-AKI/Modules](https://dev.sp-tarkov.com/SPT-AKI/Modules), and [SPT-AKI/Launcher](https://dev.sp-tarkov.com/SPT-AKI/Launcher).
 The process is orchestrated using Gitea Actions.

-## Project Repositories

-TODO: Update for Gitea

-~~Each of the three project repositories (`SPT-AKI/Modules`, `SPT-AKI/Server`, `SPT-AKI/Launcher`) requires a `.drone.yml` file configured to trigger a build in this `SPT-AKI/Build` repository using the Drone downstream plugin upon a new tag push (e.g., `v3.8.0`).
-The contents of the `.drone.yml` file can be found in `project-trigger.yml`.
-Note that the file must be present and named `.drone.yml` to trigger the build process.~~

-### Build Process
+### CI/CD Build Process

 This repository initiates the CI/CD build process by performing the following actions:

-1. Checks if the passed in tag exists in all three project repositories.
+1. Verification of the existence of the specified tag across the three project repositories.
+1. Cloning of the repositories at the specified tagged commits.
-1. Clones the tagged commits of each repository.
+1. Compilation and building of each project according to predefined specifications.
-1. Builds each project.
-1. Combines and compresses the build files into a release file.
+1. Aggregation and compression of the build artifacts into a singular release file.
-1. Copies the release file to web-accessible locations.
+1. Distribution of the release file to designated web-accessible storage locations.
-1. Sends release notifications.
+1. Dispatching notifications regarding the release to multiple sources.

+## Project Repositories Configuration

+Each of the three main repositories (Modules, Server, Launcher) are equipped with a `.gitea/workflows/build-trigger.yaml` file.
+This workflow file is essential for triggering a build within *this* Build repository upon the push of a tag to any of the project repositories.
+The `build-trigger.yaml` workflow encompasses the following steps:

+1. Cloning of *this* Build repository.
+1. Creation and checkout of a dedicated `trigger` branch within *this* Build repository.
+1. Committing of a `.gitea/trigger` file into the `trigger` branch, embedding the tag name for traceability.
+1. Forceful push of the `trigger` branch back to *this* origin `Build` repository to trigger the build process.

-## Module Requirements
+## Module Build Requirements

-To build the Modules project, a link to a private repository is required for the build process.
-The link is stored as a secret in the Drone CI/CD environment.
-The secret is named `MODULE_DOMAIN` and is used to download files from the private repository.
-It does not end with a slash.
+The build process for the Modules project necessitates access to a secured private repository.
+A link to this repository is saved as a Gitea environment secret, named `MODULE_DOMAIN`.
+The build process will fail if this secret is not defined.

 ## Building the Docker Images

-Be sure to update the version number to the next available version before building and pushing the Docker images. you must be logged into Docker Desktop to push the images.
+Prior to the assembly and distribution of Docker images, it is crucial to increment the version number to a new, unreleased value.
+Additionally, authentication with Docker Desktop is required to enable image pushing capabilities.

 ```
-# Build and push the spt-build-node Docker image to the Docker Hub
+# Command to build and push the spt-build-node Docker image to Docker Hub
 docker build -t refringe/spt-build-node:1.0.8 -t refringe/spt-build-node:latest -f Dockerfile.node .
 docker push refringe/spt-build-node --all-tags

-# Build and push the spt-build-dotnet Docker image to the Docker Hub
+# Command to build and push the spt-build-dotnet Docker image to Docker Hub
 docker build -t refringe/spt-build-dotnet:1.0.1 -t refringe/spt-build-dotnet:latest -f Dockerfile.dotnet .
 docker push refringe/spt-build-dotnet --all-tags
 ```

+♥️